 I am a Senior Lecturer in the Department of Computer Science as part of the giCentre Research Centre.
-I direct our MSc in Data Science programme.
+I direct our MSc in Data Science programme and oversee our department's whole postgraduate offerings.

 My research interests focus on the role of data visualisation in the analysis of data, particularly those that are spatial and temporal.
 My work involves creating, designing, applying and evaluating both static and interactive information visualisation for data exploration and analysis.
 I design and apply these techniques in a variety of application areas including insurance, population, human movement, animal movement and ecology.
 I use and combine techniques from cartography, GIS and information visualisation.